Manual Infrastructure Deployment

 # gcloud compute start-iap-tunnel bastion-vm 3389 --local-host-port=localhost:3389 --zone=europe-west3-a --project=your-project

-Run the command to create an IAP tunnel that forwards RDP traffic:
+Run the command to create an IAP tunnel that forwards RDP traffic (keep this terminal open):

 gcloud compute start-iap-tunnel bastion-vm 3389 \